 - Light is very important, which is why if indoors they must be right on the window-sill – if they are only three feet from the window they will get 50% less light!

-- During the winter try to keep the atmosphere dry, but not the roots.
+- Keep the atmosphere dry, but not the roots.
 Because the plants do not go into dormancy they continue to grow and therefore transpire and so need some moisture.
-Geraniums will often survive a drought, but will not grow and thrive – people growing show plants are careful to ensure their plants roots are moist, but never wet, in the winter.
+Geraniums will often survive a drought, but will not thrive.
+People growing show plants are careful to ensure their plants roots are moist, but never wet, in the winter.
 To keep the atmosphere dry it is important to ventilate as often as possible.
-If you do not allow the air to move, your plants will end up a mouldy, rotting heap.
+If you don’t allow the air to move, your plants will end up a mouldy, rotting heap.
 Electric fan heaters are best as they move the air around every time they come on as well, and need little work on your part, thank goodness for a thermostat!

-- Geraniums are very economical when overwintered in the greenhouse as they only need to be kept frost free.
-However, we do recommend if your heating has a thermostat you set it at 5ºdeg;C or 41ºdeg;F. If the stems get the frost then the plant will die and not recover!
-A porch, sunroom or conservatory are excellent places for the pelargonium family in the winter, and sunny windowsills are suitable.
+- Geraniums only need to be kept frost free, so are very economical when overwintered in the greenhouse.
+However, we do recommend that if your heater has a thermostat, set it at 5°C or 41°F. If the stems get the frost then the plant will die and not recover!
+A porch, sunroom or conservatory are excellent places for the pelargonium family in the winter, and sunny windowsills are also ideal.

 This video will take you through the steps you need to care for your geraniums and pelargoniums over winter: